You are here

 Nicotine e-cigarette access by import is made the same as access domestically

 From 1 October 2021, the law for consumers to import nicotine e-cigarettes and liquid nicotine will align with the law for them to buy such products domestically.
-The decision closes a gap between Commonwealth and state and territory law by clarifying that consumers will require a doctor’s prescription to legally access nicotine e-cigarettes and liquid nicotine in Australia.
+The decision closes a gap between Commonwealth and state and territory law by clarifying that consumers will require a medical prescription to legally access nicotine e-cigarettes and liquid nicotine in Australia.

 Child resistant closures for liquid nicotine will also become mandatory to reduce the risk to children of accidental ingestion.

 Under existing state and territory laws, the sale of nicotine e-cigarettes and liquid nicotine without a prescription, is already illegal throughout Australia.
 Additionally, the possession or use of these products is illegal in all states and territories except South Australia, without a prescription.
-From 1 October 2021, importing nicotine e-cigarette products from overseas websites without a valid doctor’s prescription will be illegal.
+From 1 October 2021, importing nicotine e-cigarette products from overseas websites without a valid doctor's prescription will also be illegal.

 Nicotine replacement therapies (including sprays, patches, lozenges and chews) that do not require a prescription will continue to be available from pharmacies and some retail outlets.

 A senior medical officer at the Therapeutic Goods Administration (TGA) acting as a Delegate of the Secretary of the Department of Health made the changes.
 In keeping with the legal requirements it is not a decision of the Minister or of Government.

 The requirement for a prescription to access nicotine e-cigarettes aims to prevent adolescents and young adults from taking-up nicotine e-cigarettes while allowing current smokers to access these products for smoking cessation on their health practitioner's advice.

 For more information about the factors informing the changes, please refer to the public notice of the final decision.